What are timeouts? Why can't I play in tournaments because of them?

 You may have noticed a ‘timeouts’ percentage on your stats page, and seen that some tournaments prevent players with a high timeout percentage from joining.
 What does all this mean?

-A ‘timeout’ happens when you lose on time in a Daily game.
+A ‘timeout’ happens when you lose a Daily game on time.
 While losing on time in a blitz or rapid game is pretty common due to the short time limit, losing on time in a daily game should be a rare occurrence.
 In order to timeout in a Daily game you must go days, or sometimes over a week, without making a move.